jakubsmolaga/monitor_exercise/readme.md

     * If the condition can be satisfied, signal the condition variable and return.

 If no thread was signaled, unlock the monitor.
-> *Note*: We don't unlock the monitor if a thread was signaled because the signaled thread will unlock the monitor after it finishes executing.
+> *Note*: We don't unlock the monitor if a thread was signaled.
 The lock is basically passed to the next thread until there is no more work to be done.

 ## How to run the program?
 This project uses the `CMake` build system.